damianhakert/damianhakert.github.io/source/_posts/2016-01-13-future-direction-gitlab.markdown

 GitLab’s Direction page is managed by the project leads who define the milestones and objectives which are a priority in each release.
 The developers on the team focus on these priority tasks, after they have addressed any urgent and important tasks such as security.

-Dmitriy Zaporozhets, founder of the GitLab project, [gave a detailed overview of the release process](https://about.gitlab.com/2015/12/17/gitlab-release-process/), which explains where the objectives fit in.
-On the Directions page, you see the actual objectives as used by the developers.
+Dmitriy [gave a detailed overview of the release process](https://about.gitlab.com/2015/12/17/gitlab-release-process/), which explains where the objectives fit in.
+On the Directions page, you see and overview of the current plans; and in the [repository itself](https://gitlab.com/gitlab-org/gitlab-ce/issues), you can see the actual objectives being worked on by the developers.

 What’s so radical about this?